rrh1441/meetingbrief/newvsold.md

 Participated as a speaker on executive risk mitigation and threat actor mindset at Flashpoint webinars.
 2

 Detailed Research Notes
-Ryan Heger has been involved in roles spanning sales leadership strategic advising and government advisory capacities.
+Ryan Heger has been involved in roles spanning 7sales leadership strategic advising and government advisory capacities.
 1 He has a background in international relations which supports his advisory roles in security and intelligence contexts.
 1 Flashpoint focuses on threat intelligence and executive risk mitigation aligning with Heger's expertise.
 2 His LinkedIn profile confirms his current and past roles but provides limited personal or extracurricular information.
 1